Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-10-31-how-to-handle-github-webhooks-using-django.markdown

 Alright!
 Everything is in a good shape for now.

-PS: You won't be able to test it localhost, the Payload URL must be accessible externaly.
+PS: You won't be able to test it localhost, the Payload URL must be accessible externally.
 Meaning your application will need to be deployed somewhere.

 ***